Text Style Transfer: A Review and Experimental Evaluation: A Taxonomy of Text Style Transfer Methods

 \subsection{Back-Translation}

+Back-translation has been applied in NMT to generate artificial corpora~\cite{sennrich2015improving}.
+This approach was also used to generate pseudo-parallel TST datasets~\cite{zhang2020parallel}.
+However, this section reviews how back-translation has been explored to learn a content representation devoid of style for TST \cite{prabhumoye2018style,zhang2019machine}.
+This line of approaches is inspired by Rabinovich et al. \cite{rabinovich-etal-2017-personalized}, who found that the author's traits, such as gender, were obfuscated in human and machine translation.
+However, it should be noted that (1) Rabinovich et al. only showed that gender information was obfuscated in human and machine translation, but text attributes such as sentiment, tense, politeness were not explored; (2) no quantitative experiment was conducted to quantify lost gender information.

-Another technique that had been explored to disentangle content and style in text is back-translation.
-Fig. \ref{fig:back_translation} shows a back translation framework adopted by Prabhumoye et al. \cite{prabhumoye2018style} to perform TST.
-In this approach, Prabhumoye et al. attempted to use NMT models to rephrase the sentence and remove the stylistic properties in text.
-In the proposed model, an English text is first translated to French using an NMT model, and the translated French text is subsequently translated back to English using another NMT model.
-The latent representation $z$ learned using the NMT model is assumed to contain only content information, devoid of any stylistic properties.
-Finally, the latent representation $z$ is used to generate text in a different style using the multi-decoder approach.
+Fig. \ref{fig:back_translation} shows a back translation TST method adopted by Prabhumoye et al. \cite{prabhumoye2018style}.
+The researchers attempted to use NMT models to rephrase the sentence and remove stylistic information from the text.
+Specifically, an English text is first translated into French using an NMT model, and then the translated French text is translated back to English using another NMT model.
+The latent representation $\bm{z}$ learned by the NMT model is assumed to contain only content information devoid of stylistic properties.
+Finally, the latent representation $\bm{z}$ is used to generate text in a different style using the multi-decoder approach.
 Zhang et al. \cite{zhang2019machine} adopted an iterative back-translation pipeline to perform TST.
-The pipeline first learns a cross-domain word embedding in order to build an initial phrase-table.
+The pipeline first learns a cross-domain word embedding to build an initial phrase-table, a set of corresponding phrases in the source and target styles.
 The phrase-table is then used to bootstrap an iterative back-translation model, which jointly trained two NMT systems to transfer text style.

+Similar to adversarial learning-based TST methods, the main concern with back-translation TST methods is its effectiveness in content-style disentanglement; it is uncertain if the learned content representation is devoid of stylistic properties.
+It would be interesting to conduct a similar experiment proposed by Lample et al. \cite{lampleSSDRB19} to investigate if it is possible to recover style information from the content representation.
+Another potential improvement to the back-translation TST methods is to preserve semantics in the learned content representation.
+A possible solution may be to add cycle-consistency loss to existing back-translation TST methods \cite{prabhumoye2018style,zhang2019machine}.